Skip to content

 Use the component on the page

-Import and render ContactForm on the relevant page (for example, app/page.tsx or app/contact/page.tsx).
-Replace YOUR_WIDGET_ID with the real widget ID.
+Import and render ContactForm on the relevant page, for example app/page.tsx or app/contact/page.tsx.
+Replace YOUR_WIDGET_ID with the real dashboard value.

 React (Vite / CRA)